CMS: Best Accessibility Practices

 - FAQs

-Implementing accessibility best practices in your CMS (Content Management System) ensures that your site is usable for everyone, including those who rely on assistive technologies.
-These practices include adding accessible names to elements, using effective alt text for images and galleries, and placing elements in sections or containers with ARIA attributes.
+Implement accessibility best practices in your CMS (Content Management System) to make your site usable for all visitors, including those who rely on assistive technologies.
+These practices include adding accessible names to buttons, using effective alt text for all media, and placing elements in sections or containers with ARIA attributes.
+Use these guidelines to help everyone navigate and interact with your content more easily.

 CMS alt text best practices

-Alt text is essential for providing context to images and galleries.
-When writing alt text, you should focus on describing the image as if AI is interpreting it.
-Keep it concise (under 125 characters) and avoid phrases like "image of".
+Alt text is essential for providing context to images, videos, and vector shapes.
+When writing alt text, describe the media clearly and concisely, as if AI or screen readers are interpreting it.
+Keep alt text under 125 characters and avoid phrases like “image of.”
 For more detailed guidance on writing effective alt text, see Accessibility: Preparing Your Images and Galleries.

-In general, we recommend creating a collection field to use as the alt text for the CMS-connected images and galleries.
-To keep your collection organized, you can place the alt text field next to the image or gallery it represents and name it "Alt text [image/gallery name]".
-Keep in mind that decorative images do not necessarily need alt text.
-See the decorative images section below for more info.
+We recommend creating a text field in your CMS collection to use as alt text for each media item.
+To keep your collection organized, place this field next to the media field it represents and name it clearly, such as “Alt text [image/gallery name]”.

 For non-decorative images